alstat/Consultation/Ate-Glairthe/README.md

 Kurtosis   2.8070451  2.8070451
 Skewness  -0.1398503 -0.1398503
 ```
 So what to expect?
-Since both z series for unperturbed and perturbed have very small difference, then it should be expected that their statistcal inference should be close as well.
+Since both z series for unperturbed and perturbed have very small difference, then it should be expected that their statistical inference should be so close as well.

-The ``errors of z series from iteration`` is just the difference of the between the unperturbed and perturbed z series.
+The ``errors of z series from iteration`` is just the difference between the unperturbed and perturbed z series.
 Now, since the error of the perturbed model is `epsilon * yt`, where `yt` is generated from the uniform distribution (0, 1).
 Then for n initial points, we have n errors for perturbed.
-Of course, for first initial points, we have a corressponding error for perturbed, this error would then be used for `r` iterations, so if `r = 100000`, then there would be 100000 iterations and the first error of the perturbed model, for the first initial points is used for the entire itration before proceeding to the next error on the next intial points.
+Of course, for first initial points, we have a corressponding error for perturbed, this error would then be used for `r` iterations, so if `r = 100000`, then there would be 100000 iterations and the first error of the perturbed model, for the first initial points, is used for the entire itration before proceeding to the next error on the next intial points.
 That is why, for the entire iteration we have the same set of errors.
 From the example, the errors of z series from the first iteration would be,
 ```{coffee}
 1 -9.258905e-10
 2 -9.258904e-10